 Prescription drugs can be expensive.
 In fact, they can be some of your biggest health expenses.
-That’s why picking a Medicare plan that includes some form of drug coverage is so important.
+That’s why picking a Medicare insurance plan that includes some form of drug coverage is so important.
 Whether it’s a stand-alone Medicare Part D plan or part of your Medicare Advantage plan, drug coverage can make essential medicine affordable.

 But what about medications that really hit your wallet hard?
 That’s what catastrophic coverage is for.
 Don’t let the scary name fool you, it can make life-saving medication affordable!
 You qualify for catastrophic coverage once you reach your plan’s out-of-pocket threshold.